decentralized-identity/trust-establishment/spec/v1/spec.md

 ~ A schema is a vocabulary for a [[ref:Claim]].
 Commonly used schema formats include [[ref:JSON Schema]] or [[ref:JSON Linked Data]] as surfaced through [schema.org](https://schema.org/).

 [[def:Credential Type, Credential Types]]
-~ A [[ref:Verifiable Credential]] always has a [_type_ property](https://www.w3.org/TR/vc-data-model/#types) referencing one or more URIs which provide information semantic meaning and classification for the data in a credential.
+~ A [[ref:Verifiable Credential]] always has a [_type_ property](https://www.w3.org/TR/vc-data-model/#types), referencing one or more URIs to anchor semantic meaning and classification for the data contained in the credential.

 ## Structure of this Document

-This document has two primary sections: In the first we describe the data models for [[ref:Topics]] and [[ref:Trust Establishment Documents]].
-In the second, we cover some usage of [[ref: Trust Establishment Documents]].
+This document has three primary sections: In the first, we define the data models for [[ref:Topics]] and [[ref:Trust Establishment Documents]].
+In the second, we give some examples of some [[ref: Trust Establishment Documents]] in different verifiable formats.
+In the third, we offer some light guidance on possible usages.

-Examples in this document use the Verifiable Credentials Data Model [[spec:VC-DATA-MODEL]] and the [[spec:DID-CORE]] formats for illustrative purposes only; this specification is intended to support any JSON-serializable [[ref:Claim]] format and cannot alone ensure interoperability.
+Examples in this document use the Verifiable Credentials Data Model [[spec:VC-DATA-MODEL]] and the [[spec:DID-CORE]] formats for illustrative purposes only; this specification is intended to support any JSON-serializable [[ref:Claim]] format but interoperability across proof mechanisms, claim formats, etc. is out-of-scope.

-## Data Model
+## Data Models

 [[ref:Trust Establishment Documents]] are objects that articulate information a [[ref:Party]] publishes in order to share _assertions_ about a set of [[ref:DID]]-identified entities. [[ref:Issuers]], [[ref:Verifiers]], and [[ref:Holders]] may find utility in understanding a [[ref:Party]]'s assertions in making decisions in decentralized web interactions.